2023 Best Value Textile & Apparel Studies Bachelor's Degree Schools in the Southeast Region

 Out-of-state tuition fees for undergraduate students at Florida State are $21,683 per year.
 While working on their Bachelor's Degree, textile studies majors at Florida State accumulate an average of around $21,320 in student debt.
 This translates to an average monthly loan payment of $142, based on a 10-year repayment plan.

-In addition to its great value ranking, Florida State is in the top 15% of all schools on our Best Textile & Apparel Studies Bachelor’s Degree Schools in the Southeast Region list.
+Florida State also claimed a spot on our Best Textile & Apparel Studies Bachelor’s Degree Schools in the Southeast Region list.
+It’s in the top 15% of all schools in this category.

 Full Textile & Apparel Studies at Florida State University Report

-As a testament to the quality of education it offers, UARK also is in the top 15% of our Best Textile & Apparel Studies Bachelor’s Degree Schools in the Southeast Region ranking.
+In addition to its great value ranking, UARK is in the top 15% of all schools on our Best Textile & Apparel Studies Bachelor’s Degree Schools in the Southeast Region list.

 Read full report on Textile & Apparel Studies at Georgia Southern University

-The average tuition and fees for an out-of-state undergraduate student at Auburn are $31,986 a year.
+Out-of-state tuition fees for undergraduate students at Auburn are $31,986 per year.
 Textile Studies majors at Auburn take out an average of $20,828 in student loans while working on their Bachelor's Degree.

-Auburn also claimed a spot on our Best Textile & Apparel Studies Bachelor’s Degree Schools in the Southeast Region list.
-It’s in the top 10% of all schools in this category.
+On top of its placing in our value ranking, Auburn also did well on our Best Textile & Apparel Studies Bachelor’s Degree Schools in the Southeast Region list.
+It’s in the top 10% of all schools reviewed in this analysis.

 Read full report on Textile & Apparel Studies at Auburn University

 A rank of #5 on this year’s list means University of North Carolina at Greensboro is a great value for textile and apparel studies students working on their bachelor’s degree.
-Located in the large city of Greensboro, UNC Greensboro is a public college with a fairly large student population.
+Located in the city of Greensboro, UNC Greensboro is a public school with a fairly large student population.

-The average tuition and fees for an out-of-state undergraduate student at UNC Greensboro are $22,627 a year.
+UNC Greensboro undergraduate students pay an average of $22,627 in tuition and fees each year.
 The average amount in student loans that textile studies majors at UNC Greensboro take out while working on their Bachelor's Degree is $25,416.

-University of North Alabama did quite well in this year’s ranking of the best places for textile and apparel studies students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the small city of Florence, UNA is a public school with a moderately-sized student population.
+University of North Alabama landed the #6 spot in the 2023 rankings for the best value bachelor’s degree textile and apparel studies programs.
+Located in the city of Florence, UNA is a public college with a medium-sized student population.

 Read full report on Textile & Apparel Studies at University of North Alabama